 [18] We would emphasise that neither the factors indicating an increased starting points nor those setting out aggravating circumstances should be applied mechanistically.
 Secondly, they are not comprehensive.
 Where other aggravating or mitigating factors are in play they need to be taken into account.
 Thirdly, the court in Gilbert summarised the aggravating factors at para 21.
 We have set out the factors as contained in the Panel's recommendations as these help to explain more fully the Panel's approach.
-We do not consider that the summary in Gilbert was intended to indicate difference of any approach.
+We do not consider that the summary in Gilbert was intended to indicate any difference of approach.
 Fourthly, the purpose of sentencing guidelines is to ensure consistency of sentencing.
 The proper discretion of the judge should be exercised with that in mind.
 Members of the public are entitled to feel aggrieved or confused if like cases are dealt with differently.

-[19] This court noted the assistance to be derived from the aggravating and mitigating factors identified by Sentencing the Council in its various guidelines at para 22 of R v McCaughey and NICA 61 but Smyth [2014] discouraged judges and from practitioners being constrained by the brackets of sentencing set out in the guidance.
-The court noted the rationale for that approach at para 25 of R vMcKeown, R v Han Lin (DDP's Reference Nos 2 and 3 of 2013):
+This court noted the assistance to [19] be derived from the aggravating and mitigating factors identified by the Sentencing Council in its various guidelines at para 22 of R v McCaughey Smyth [2014] NICA 61 discouraged judges and practitioners from being constrained by the brackets of sentencing set out in the guidance.
+The court noted the rationale for that approach at para 25 of R v McKeown, R v Han Lin (DDP's Reference Nos 2 and 3 of 2013):

-'The Definitive Guideline suggests starting points and ranges depending upon the category of harm and the nature of the role into which the offender falls.
+'The Definitive Guideline suggests starting points ranges depending upon the category of harm and the nature of the role into which the offender falls.
 There are, however, dangers with that approach.
-In many instances there will be competing considerations affecting the offender's role and inevitably considerable variation within even each category of harm.
-We consider that in to attempting categorise each case in the way suggested in Guidelines the the judge may be distracted from finding the right sentence for each individual case.
-Guidelines and guidance this in jurisdiction are intended to assist the sentencing judge trammelling without proper level the of discretion vested in the sentencer.
-This is not to say that the Definitive Guideline does not provide useful assistance in identifying aggravating and mitigating factors and indicating appropriate ranges of sentencing worthy of consideration depending on the precise circumstances of the individual case.'
+In many instances there will be competing considerations affecting the offender's role and inevitably considerable variation even within each category of harm.
+We consider that in attempting to categorise each case in the way suggested in the Guidelines the judge may be distracted from finding the right sentence for each individual Guidelines and guidance in this jurisdiction intended to assist sentencing judge without trammelling the proper level of discretion vested in the sentencer.
+This is not to say that the Definitive Guideline does provide not useful assistance in identifying aggravating and mitigating factors and indicating appropriate ranges of sentencing worthy of consideration depending on the precise circumstances of the individual case.'

-As the guidance produced [20] by the Sentencing Council has developed over the years it has tended to become more prescriptive and instead of the broad starting points given in the 2002 recommendations of the Panel, the Sexual Offences Definitive Guidelines, produced bv the Sentencing Council in 2014, now contain ranges of sentencing dependent upon an ever more precise categorisation of the circumstances of the offence.
+[20] As the guidance produced by the Sentencing Council has developed over the years it has tended to become more prescriptive and instead of the broad starting points given in the recommendations of the Panel, the Sexual Offences Definitive Guidelines, produced by the Sentencing Council in 2014, now contain ranges of sentencing dependent upon an ever more precise categorisation of the circumstances of the offence.
 We would discourage sentencers from attempting to categorise each case in that way and consequently the ranges suggested in the Guidelines will constitute assistance by way of general background only."